Overview

 - Multi-device workflows: controlled account access across multiple authorized devices without automatically trusting newly introduced devices.

-- Platform integration: policy and visibility through Enigm Command, network support through VPN Network, Proxy Network, Enigm eSIM, and Tor Gateway, and risk signals through Enigm Intelligence.
+- Platform integration: policy and visibility through Enigm Command, mandatory app-scoped traffic separation through Enigm Proxy, optional network privacy through VPN Service, data-only connectivity through Enigm eSIM in supported coverage areas, and risk signals through Enigm Intelligence.

 Secure Messaging

 Secure messaging is a core Enigm App workflow.
 Message content is prepared and protected in the app before delivery through authorized paths.
 Device association, key-management state, expiration policy, and recipient eligibility are evaluated as part of the messaging model.
-The messaging architecture is documented separately in Secure Messaging.Onboarding And Registration
+Enigm secure messaging supports text and multimedia workflows, including messages, files, images, videos, and other supported media.
+Conversation and group policy can control sending, forwarding, deletion, and media handling while preserving the end-to-end encryption model.
+Secure media handling is designed to reduce unnecessary plaintext exposure through protected viewing, limited local persistence, expiration, and capture-resistance controls according to device capability and policy.
+These controls reduce exposure during normal use; they do not ensure protection against compromised endpoints, external recording, or intentional disclosure by authorized participants.
+The messaging architecture is documented separately in Secure Messaging.Onboarding And Account Creation

-Enigm App onboarding is designed to establish identity and device trust while minimizing dependency on public identifiers where supported.
+Account creation is performed through Enigm Command.
+Enigm App uses the resulting account identity to establish app access, Device Trust, secure messaging, secure calls, and protected workflows while minimizing dependency on public identifiers.
 The registration model includes:- Username and password authentication.

 - Initial trusted-device association.